-Types of mountains | Fold mountains, Volcanic mountains, etc.
+Types of Mountains | Fold Mountains, Volcanic Mountains, etc.

-Types of mountains
+Types of Mountains

-Mount Fuji stratovolcano
+Mount Fuji in Japan

-Mount Fuji – a stratovolcano in Japan
+Mount Fuji in Japan

 Block mountains form due to the faults created in the Earth’s crust by the tension and compression forces.
 The tension forces pull the crust creating faults.
 If the block between the two faults does not subside while the crust on either side of the block subsides, a block mountain is formed.